-That is, the City of Fresno ("City"), through City Manager Georgeanne White ("City Manager"), has informed CFRS in unequivocal terms that the City is not and will not be implementing either the employer or employee contribution rate changes that each Board requires be paid to properly find F&PRS and ERS, respectively, as detailed in the Board-adopted Actuarial Valuation Reports for each retirement system.
+That is, the City of Fresno ("City"), through City Manager Georgeamse White ("City Manager"), has informed CFRS in unequivocal terms that the City is not and will not be implementing either the employer or employee contribution rate changes that each Board requires be paid to properly find F&PRS and ERS, respectively, as detailed in the Board-adopted Actuarial Valuation Reports for each retirement system.
 Rather, the City states that it intends to pay contributions based on the rates that the Boards adopted for the prior fiscal year, which would result in a material underpayment of retired employer and employee contributions to CFRS.

 As you should know, and as the law outlined below establishes, there is no basis under California law for the City's refusal to timely pay these amounts.
-And, CFRS will pursue all available legal remedies, including without limitations using the City and its City Council for immediate payments of all amounts due, plus interest at 10% per amnum, and CFRS' attorneys' fees, should the City continue to refuse to make said required contributions to F&PRS and ERS.
+And, CFRS will pursue all available legal remedies, including without limitation suing the City and its City Council for immediate payments of all amounts due, plus interest at 10% per anume, and CFRS' attorneys' fees, should the City continue to refuse to make said required contributions to F&PRS and ERS.

-Contrary to assertions in the June 12, 2024 letter from the City Manager to CFRS Retirement Administrator Robert Theller, California law requires that the City pay the actuarially determined contribution rates that the Boards determine are due.
-Further, there is no question that CFRS' active, deferred, and retired members and their qualified beneficiaries have a vested right to have the City pay its own required contributions to CFRS.
-In addition, CFRS' active members have a vested right to have the City deduct employee contributions they owe to the retirement systems and transmit those payments to CFRS, such that those members and their beneficiaries may receive the full benefit of the retirement benefits they have and will continue to earn for their 62840217x20 nosamen.com pensionable services rendered to the City.
-These established rules of law are grounded in the California Constitution, and they have been recited in California case law for over fifty years Moreover, certain of these rules were expressly affirmed in two published court of appeal decisions published just this year, as well as a recent Supreme Court precedent, as follows.
+Retirement Administrator Robert Theller, California law requires that the City pay the actuarially determined contribution rates that the Board sclermine and the Further, there is no question that CFRS' active, deferred, and retired members and their qualified beneficiaries have a vested right to have the City pay its own required contributions to CFRS.
+In addition, CFRS' active members have a vested right to have the City pay its own required contributions to CFRS.
+In addition, CFRS' active members have a vested right to have the City deduct employee contributions they owe to the retirement systems and transmit those payments to CFRS, such that those members and their beneficiaries may receive the full benefit of the retirement benefits they have and will continue to earn for their 62049217.32 pensionable services rendered to the City.
+These established rules of law are grounded in the California Constitution, and they have been recited in California case law for over fifty years.
+Moreover, certain of these rules were expressly affirmed in two published court of appeal decisions published just this year, as well as a recent Supreme Court precedent, as follows.